Mjvdg/simplesteer/README.md

 # Simplesteer

 ## Description
-Autosteer software with a web interface.
+u-Blox ZED-F9P RTK Autosteer software with a web interface.

 This repository contains 3 projects.
 For more info consult their readme's.